Chart Color Schemes

 Infrastructure

-Coober Pedy has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally
+Coober Pedy has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-No changes can significantly impact a region's performance like adjustments to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are projected to affect this area.
-Notable projects include Gawler Craton Rail Access, Bulk Water Supply Security, Northern Water Supply Project, and Enabling Infrastructure for Hydrogen Production, with the following list providing details on those most relevant.
+No infrastructure changes significantly influence an area's performance.
+AreaSearch identified zero relevant projects in total.
+Notable initiatives include Gawler Craton Rail Access, Bulk Water Supply Security, Northern Water Supply Project, and Enabling Infrastructure for Hydrogen Production.

 Professional plan users can use the search below to filter and access additional projects.